JanRotti/FADO/README.md

-# FADO
+# PYRDO
-Framework for Aerostructural Design Optimization
+Python Framework for Robust Design Optimization

+## Extension
+PYRDO builds on top of the existing FADO code, and aims to provide distributionally robust methodology into the existing code.

 ## Motivation
 Q: "What is my purpose?"